crashoverride777/swifty-ads/README.md

 NOTE: Apple is shutting down the iAd App Network on June the 30th.
-Some articles say it does not affect developers trying to integrate iAds but developers that want to have their own apps advertised.
-Some other articles say it will completly shut down.
-Other articles say it will shut down but relaunch using an automated services to host ads.
+The news on this are very vague so far.
+Some articles say its closing down completly, some say its only the part that is for developers that want to advertise their own ads, others say it will get replaced with an automated service.

 I am not sure if you can still submit apps or what will happen to the APIs.
+Also WWDC is around the corner so maybe we get some further news.
-In the future when I am 100% sure what will happen with iAds I will include another 3rd party ad provider (most likely RevMob and/or Chartboost) https://developer.apple.com/news/?id=01152016a&1452895272
+I will include another 3rd party ad provider (most likely RevMob and/or Chartboost) very soon. https://developer.apple.com/news/?id=01152016a&1452895272

-# iAds, AdMob and CustomAds Helper
+# iAds, AdMob and CustomAds Helpers

-A helper class that should make integrating Ads from Apple and Google as well as your own custom Ads a breeze.
-This helper has been made while designing my SpriteKit game but should workd for any kind of app.
+A collection of helper classes to integrate Ads from Apple and Google as well as your own custom Ads.
+This helper has been intially been made while designing my SpriteKit game but should workd for any kind of app.

 The cool thing is that iAds will be used when they are supported otherwise AdMob will be used. iAds tend to have a better impressions and are usually prefered as default ads.
 Whats really cool is that if iAd banners are having an error it will automatically load an AdMob banner and if that AdMob banner is than having an error it will try loading an iAd banner again.
 When an iAd inter ad fails it will try an AdMob Inter ad but incase that adMob inter ad also fails it will not try iAd again because you obviously dont want a full screen ad showing at the wrong time.

 This Helper creates whats called a shared Banner which is the recommended way by apple.
-The usual way to achieve this is to put the iAd and adMob banner properties into the appDelegate but because this helper is a Singleton there is no need for this because there is only 1 instance of the class and therefore the banner properties anyway.
 To read more about shared banner ads you can read this documentation from Apple https://developer.apple.com/library/ios/technotes/tn2286/_index.html

 # Set up DEBUG flag

 Set-Up "-D DEBUG" custom flag.
 This will reduce the hassle of having to manually change the google ad ids when testing or when releasing.
 This step is important as google ads will otherwise not work automatically.
 This is a good idea in general for other things such as hiding print statements.

-Go to Targets (left project sideBar, right at the top) -> BuildSettings.
+Click on Targets (left project sideBar, at the top) -> BuildSettings.
 Than underneath buildSettings next to the search bar on the left there should be buttons called Basic, All, Combined and Level.
 Click on All and than you should be able to scroll down in buildSettings and find the section called SwiftCompiler-CustomFlags.
 Click on other flags and than debug and add a custom flag named -D DEBUG (see the sample project or http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)

-# Set up required AdMob SDK and frameworks
+# Set up AdMob SDK and frameworks if included

 - Step 1: